gisle/vm-pg/README.md

 You will have the [Postgres database](http://postgresql.org) running under [Ubuntu](http://releases.ubuntu.com/precise/) at the default port.
-You will also find a management inteface for the database at <http://localhost:8080>.
+You will also find a management interface for the database at <http://localhost:8080>.
 This database is configured for speed and might loose data if the server is killed.
 It's only meant to be used for testing and development.